Average Cost of Car Insurance in North Carolina

 By Credit Score

 It’s common for credit scores to play a role in how an insurance company calculates a driver’s premium.
-With one exception, the better your credit is, the less you can expect to pay for your auto insurance in North Carolina.
+The better your credit is, the less you can expect to pay for your auto insurance in North Carolina.

 FYI:

-Insurance companies in North Carolina can base your premium discounts on your credit score, but they are prohibited from using credit as the sole reason for terminating your policy or raising your premium.2
+Insurance companies in North Carolina can base your premium discounts on your credit history, but they are prohibited from using credit as the sole reason for terminating your policy or raising your premium.1

 By Driving Record